Darrell Zhang’s family friend, who was an 80-year-old man with dementia, went missing and was found dead in the vicinity three days later.

 Having been involved in building communities across Southeast Asia in the last six years of his career, Darrell knew he wanted to build something that could impact people’s lives and bring value.
 He wanted to create change.

-Then came a US-based company called Nextdoor that seemed like an answer.
+Then came a US-based company called Nextdoor which seemed like an answer.
 Nextdoor focuses on building safe and trusted communities, as well as building social capital for people within the neighbourhood.

 Once he figured the idea had potential, he roped in three of his long-time friends — Willynn Ng, Bryan Lee, and Mike Nguyen — to execute on it.
 They co-founded NextBlock, a hyperlocal, digital platform in June 2022, which is now the fastest-growing neighbourhood app in Singapore.